Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Introduction

-In this paper, we suggest a novel compressive sensing (CS) parametric approach, based on structural constraints, for the detection of unobservable FDI attacks, the identification of the attacked buses' locations, and PSSE under the presence of such attacks.
-Sparse recovery CS techniques have become a foremost research area in the last two decades (see, e.g. {\cite{Chen_Donoho_2001,Tropp_2004,eldar2012compressed,elad2010sparse,donoho2005stable}} and references therein).
-In power systems, CS algorithms \cite{Eldar_sampling_book} have been proposed in the context of multi-line outage identification {\cite{Zhu_Giannakis_2012,Chen_Zhao_Goldsmith_Poor2014}}, gross error identification \cite{Kim_Raich_2016}, identification of imbalances \cite{routtenberg2017centralized}, and BDD \cite{Xu_Tang_2013}.
-CS algorithms that exploit the sparsity of the unobservable FDI attack, as well as the temporal correlations of the power measurements, have been developed in \cite{liu2014detecting,hao2015sparse,gao2016identification} for detection of unobservable FDI attacks.
-In addition to attack detection, CS methods also enable the identification of the attacked buses.
-However, the methods in \cite{liu2014detecting,hao2015sparse,gao2016identification} require multi-time measurements and do not consider the difference between the structure of the unobservable FDI attack and the system measurements.
+In this paper, we suggest a novel compressive sensing (CS) parametric approach, based on structural constraints, for the detection of unobservable FDI attacks and the identification of the attacked buses.
+Sparse recovery CS techniques have become a foremost research area in the last two decades (see, e.g. {\cite{Chen_Donoho_2001,Tropp_2004,elad2010sparse,donoho2005stable}} and references therein).
+In power systems, CS algorithms have been used for multi-line outage identification {\cite{Zhu_Giannakis_2012,Chen_Zhao_Goldsmith_Poor2014}}, gross error identification \cite{Kim_Raich_2016}, identification of imbalances \cite{routtenberg2017centralized}, and BDD \cite{Xu_Tang_2013}.
+CS algorithms designed against unobservable FDI attack have been provided in \cite{liu2014detecting,hao2015sparse,gao2016identification}, where these methods exploit temporal correlations of the power measurements.
+However, the methods in \cite{liu2014detecting,hao2015sparse,gao2016identification} require multi-time measurements and do not consider the difference between the structures of the unobservable FDI attack and of the system measurements.